eqlion/cursor-talk-to-figma-dev-mcp/readme.md

 1. Always join a channel before sending commands
 2. Get document overview using `get_document_info` first
 3. Check current selection with `get_selection` before modifications
-4. Use appropriate creation tools based on needs:
-   - `create_frame` for containers
-   - `create_rectangle` for basic shapes
-   - `create_text` for text elements
-5. Verify changes using `get_node_info`
+4. Verify changes using `get_node_info`
-6. Use component instances when possible for consistency
+5. Use component instances when possible for consistency
-7. Handle errors appropriately as all commands can throw exceptions
+6. Handle errors appropriately as all commands can throw exceptions
-8. For large designs:
+7. For large designs:
    - Use chunking parameters in `scan_text_nodes`
    - Monitor progress through WebSocket updates
    - Implement appropriate error handling
-9. For text operations:
+8. For text operations:
    - Use batch operations when possible
    - Consider structural relationships
    - Verify changes with targeted exports
-10. For converting legacy annotations:
+9. For converting legacy annotations:
    - Scan text nodes to identify numbered markers and descriptions
    - Use `scan_nodes_by_types` to find UI elements that annotations refer to
    - Match markers with their target elements using path, name, or proximity
    - Categorize annotations appropriately with `get_annotations`
    - Create native annotations with `set_multiple_annotations` in batches
    - Verify all annotations are properly linked to their targets
    - Delete legacy annotation nodes after successful conversion

 ## License